 The Association of Professional Piercers recommends that you should not get a piercing if:

-- You have a skin irritation or an unusual lesion or a rash, lump, cut, moles, or lots of freckles (where you want to get pierced)
+- You have a skin irritation or an unusual lesion or a rash, lump, cut, moles, or lots of freckles and/or abrasions (where you want to get pierced)

-- You have diabetes, hemophilia, an auto-immune disorder, certain heart conditions, or another medical condition that might interfere with the healing process
+- You have diabetes, hemophilia, auto-immune disorders congenital heart disease , or other medical conditions that might interfere with the healing process

-- If a licensed professional piercer feels that it would be a bad idea
+- A licensed professional piercer feels that it would be a bad idea

 What are the risks of body piercing?

-- You CAN get and/or spread a serious infection (including HIV), if the piercing equipment hasn’t been sterilized properly.
+- You CAN get and/or spread a serious infection (including Hepatitis Bor C, HIV), and other infections if the piercing equipment has not been sterilized properly.

 - Infections caused by bacteria getting into the puncture of the piercing can happen later, even after the piercing has healed.